Atrix256/RandomCode/WebGLPBR/Readme.txt

 ===== LATER =====

+* model loading
+* ray march bezier rectangle

+* ambient occlusion of meshes, if using more complex meshes.
+ * a program that does it, with a blog post about it!

+* make shader compiler do non blocking thing with webgl2 render fences
 * blog post with links to resources, basic shell webgl pbr program, any programs you made or used.
 * SSR
 * shadow maps (temporal soft shadow maps from gpu pro 2?)